ClearVPN Review 2026: Is It a Clear Choice for a VPN?

 Installing ClearVPN was straightforward and simple.
 Once we purchased our subscription for the trial and downloaded the Windows app, all we needed to do was log into the client.

-We could pick from any of the 50 countries to connect to.
-ClearVPN provides the option to scroll, search, and sort the list by name and speed.
+ClearVPN's server list is clean: we could scroll, search, and sort the list by name and speed.
 Additionally, ClearVPN suggests servers based on various categories, including cost, censorship, and privacy.

 Who is ClearVPN best for?

 The service’s privacy aspect is equally as important.
-ClearVPN utilizes the same AES 256-bit encryption as the best VPNs, such as NordVPN.
+ClearVPN utilizes the same AES-256 encryption as the best VPNs such as NordVPN.
 It has a no-logs policy, keeping your most private data out of anyone's hands.

 This all comes at a competitive price that’s based on the length of the plan you subscribe to.
 Paying for a plan with a longer subscription length is one way to easily save money on a VPN if you intend to use it for an extended period.